marloes3105/tchic_figures/README.md

 - [x] 4b	Enlarge numbers in UMAP.
 Mark classes with bar to make clear that we care about abundence.
 Small diagram what counts mean.
 - [ ] 4de	maybe switch order -> first genome wide quantification then example?
 Difficult as we use it at the moment as a way to introduce the observation
 - [x] 4f	could go to supp, place could be taken by sup4 g-I main?
 Focus more on diff K4 and summary/quantification parts
-- [ ] 5b	Enlarge numbers in UMAP.
-Mark classes with bar to make clear that we care about abundence.
+- [x] 5b	Enlarge numbers in UMAP.
+Mark classes with bar to make clear that we care about abundance.
 Make clearer that C is quantification of B. Small diagram what counts mean
 - [ ] 5d	Not obvious what is part of plu traject and what is later.
 S5e shows details.
 Refer to both together when mentioning 5d.
-- [ ] 5e	Maybe use pictures instead of 3 dot color to explain.
+- [x] 5e	Maybe use pictures instead of 3 dot color to explain.
 	Can we simplify by adding merging all in one plot?
 I think difficult because log vs two different lin scales
-- [ ] 5f	transitions unclear as well as what is different between germlayers Maybe only show one per germlayer, label axis with start/end
+- [x] 5f	transitions unclear as well as what is different between germlayers Maybe only show one per germlayer, label axis with start/end
 - [ ] 6	For ourselves.
 Take transition points from d and color cells before and after their median PT different -> transition point
 TF part unclear =.
 Specifically difference between TF and targets in behaviour.